 This study examined genetic risk for numerous health and psychiatric phenotypes to predict real-world outcomes in a sample of emerging adults (N = 5,947) from multiple ancestries: http://www.biorxiv.org/content/early/2017/04/06/124651

-Imputing genotype data in over 4,500 completed suicides in Utah, we are undertaking the first genome-wide association study of completed suicide.
-This study will calculate polygenic and methylation risk scores and examine polygenic overlap of suicide with major psychiatric and medical disorders.
+Imputing genotype data from 4,800 completed suicide deaths and 3,500 ancestry-matched controls, we are able to conduct genome-wide association studies of completed suicide.
+These analyses also involve calculation of polygenic and methylation risk scores, and examine polygenic overlap of suicide w...

 This research will leverage whole-genome sequencing in a large sample of autism pedigrees to predict clinical phenotypes using rare variants and polygenic risk profiling.